+- Would like to be able to restore the beam waveforms from previous shots. - Would like to use feedback to regulate the $\beta_N$ values so as to avoid instability. - Would like to turn off beams before/while (automatically) ramping down IP.

+How?

-- This remains a development effort...what I say here may change. - Why? - Would like to be able to restore the beam waveforms from previous shots. - Would like to be able to regulate the $\beta_N$ values so as to avoid instability. - Would like to turn off beams before (automatically) ramping down IP. - How? - Preprogrammed modulations (what we know before the shot) - Are entered as waveforms into PCS. - Info send to the EPICS beam control software via an EPICS-PCS link. - Changes must be "approved" by NB operators pressing a button on their screens. - Feedback (changes we can't time before the shot). - Parameters that govern the feedback are PCS waveforms and parameter data. - Target waveforms, gains, deadbands, batting order,... - Issue "blocks" through a FOM-D into the TFTR $\beta$ -feedback chassis at the D-site 138' level. - EPICS turns the beams on, and PCS may then block them. - Only allowed 20 blocks per shot, with 10 msec minimum on/off times.
+- Preprogrammed timing (what we know before the shot)...called over the phone, or... - Can be entered as waveforms into PCS. - Info send to the EPICS beam control software via an EPICS-PCS link. - Changes must be "approved" by NBOS pressing a button on their screen. - Feedback (changes we can't time before the shot). - Parameters that govern the feedback are PCS waveforms and parameter data. - Issue "blocks" through a FOM-D into the TFTR β-feedback chassis at the D-site 138' level. - EPICS turns the beams on, and PCS may then block them. - What is NOT in scope for PCS beam control? - Source acceleration voltages. - Anything to do with the filament and arc supplies. - Communication with NB operators is important. - We need to provide them with necessary information for reliable source operations.